jotego/jtcores/modules/jtframe/doc/sim.md

 The advantage of ModelSim over the other two is mixed VHDL/Verilog simulations.

 Verilator simulations do not simulate the *target* but only the game top.
 SDRAM access is particularly faster in Verilator.
 Verilator does not simulate 4-state signals either.

+## Audio output

+By default, all audio output gets dumped to test.wav.
+If the **Audio** section of the **mem.yaml** file is used, then per-channel audio files can be generated too.
+In order to enable per-channel files, either request jtsim to dump waveforms `jtsim -w` or use the macro **JTFRAME_SIM_CH_RAW** so produce wave files without dumping logic waveforms.